[Real Estate · Design · Furniture]

 It reflects how David approaches space itself, not as decoration, but as something to be lived in, where light, scent, and proportion quietly define the experience.

-Eleven years ago, on the streets of Montreal’s Old Port, a first date turned into a shared vision.
+On the streets of Montreal’s Old Port in 2012, a first date turned into a shared vision.
 A simple “Land for Sale” sign became the starting point of a journey shaped by design, real estate, and long-term thinking.

 Liv brings intuition, empathy, and perspective.
 David brings structure, discipline, and long-term focus.
 Together, they move with clarity.